Mkhimer69/RapidResponse/README.md

 ## Future Enhancements

-- Favorite snippets
+- ⭐ Favorite snippets
-- Recently used snippets
+- 🕒 Recently used snippets
-- Snippet categories
+- 🏷️ Snippet categories
-- Tagging system
+- 🏷️ Tagging system
-- Usage statistics
+- 📊 Usage statistics
-- Import and export
+- 📥 Import and export
-- Theme customization
+- 🎨 Theme customization
-- Optional shared team repositories
+- 🤝 Optional shared team repositories

 ---

 ## Changelog

-See `CHANGELOG.md` for release history and notable changes.
+See **CHANGELOG.md** for release history and notable changes.

 ---

 ## Roadmap

-See `ROADMAP.md` for planned enhancements and future development efforts.
+See **ROADMAP.md** for planned enhancements and future development efforts.

+---

+## Support

+Need help or have ideas for improvement?

+- 💡 Use the in-app feedback form
+- 🐞 Report bugs through GitHub Issues
+- ✨ Submit feature requests through GitHub Issues

+Your feedback helps shape future releases of RapidResponse.

 ---